rpc-ag/rpc-aggregator/README.md

 ## Roadmap

-### Phase 0: Release v0
+### Phase 0: Release v0 ⌛️

-- Publish an endpoint for developers and distribute api keys for every project attends to [grizzlython](https://solana.com/grizzlython) with ability of;
+- [ ] Distribute api keys for every project attends to [grizzlython](https://solana.com/grizzlython) with ability of;
-- Api key auth & CORS
+- [x] Api key auth & CORS
-- Rate limiting
+- [x] Rate limiting

 ### Phase 1: Public Page

-- Build a public page on [rpc.ag](rpc.ag) that showcases the RPC Aggregator and its features.
+- [ ] Build a public page on [rpc.ag](rpc.ag) that showcases the RPC Aggregator and its features.
-- Include information on how to use the RPC Aggregator.
+- [ ] Include information on how to use the RPC Aggregator.
-- Build an uptime page for transparency and accountability.
+- [ ] Build an uptime page for transparency and accountability.
-- Show fastest & most available node providers with uptime history
+- [ ] Show fastest & most available node providers with uptime history
-- Show average ping time with ability of filtering by provider and region
+- [ ] Show average ping time with ability of filtering by provider and region

 ### Phase 2: Prometheus Exporter and Grafana Dashboards